aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-gpu-opensource-observability.md

 This pattern shows you how to monitor the performance of the GPUs units, used in an Amazon EKS cluster leveraging GPU-based instances.

-Amazon Managed Service for Prometheus (AMP) and Amazon Managed Grafana (AMG) are open source tools used in this pattern to collect and visualise metrics respectively.
+Amazon Managed Service for Prometheus and Amazon Managed Grafana are open source tools used in this pattern to collect and visualise metrics respectively.

-AMP is a Prometheus-compatible service that monitors and provides alerts on containerized applications and infrastructure at scale.
+Amazon Managed Service for Prometheus is a Prometheus-compatible service that monitors and provides alerts on containerized applications and infrastructure at scale.

-AMG is a managed service for Grafana, a popular open-source analytics platform that enables you to query, visualize, and alert on your metrics, logs, and traces.
+Amazon Managed Grafana is a managed service for Grafana, a popular open-source analytics platform that enables you to query, visualize, and alert on your metrics, logs, and traces.

 ## Objective